Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Introduction

 such that $\res$ and $\Theta$ preserve interval-decomposability of modules and satisfy $\res\circ \Theta\cong 1_{\mod k[Q]}$.
 Then, we can directly compare interval resolutions via these functors and obtain the monotonicity of interval resolution global dimension with respect to (full subposet) inclusion.
 It is interesting because it does not hold for the usual global dimension in general \cite{igusa1990cohomology}.
 We also note that it does not hold if we drop the condition that $Q$ be a \emph{full} subposet of $P$ (Remark~\ref{rem:nonfull}).

 Finally, we give a complete classification of finite posets whose interval resolution global dimension is zero.
-It generalizes the setting of one-parameter persistence modules due to Gabriel's theorem for Dynkin graphs of type $A$.
+It generalizes the setting of one-parameter persistence modules.

 \begin{theorem}[Theorem \ref{thm:gldim=0}] Let $P$ be a finite poset and $k[P]$ the incidence algebra of $P$.
-Then, the following conditions are equivalent. \begin{enumerate}[\rm (a)] \item The interval resolution global dimension of $P$ is zero (equivalently, all indecomposable modules are interval). \item The Hasse diagram of $P$ is one of $A_n(a)$ for some orientation $a$ or $C_{m,\ell}$ displayed below, where the symbol $\leftrightarrow$ is either $\rightarrow$ or $\leftarrow$ assigned by its orientation $a$:
+Then, the following conditions are equivalent. \begin{enumerate}[\rm (a)] \item The interval resolution global dimension of $P$ is zero (equivalently, all modules are interval-decomposable). \item Each connected component of the Hasse diagram of $P$ is one of $A_n(a)$ for some orientation $a$ or $C_{m,\ell}$ displayed below, where the symbol $\leftrightarrow$ is either $\rightarrow$ or $\leftarrow$ assigned by its orientation $a$:

 \end{enumerate} In particular, these conditions do not depend on the characteristic of the base field $k$. \end{theorem}

 To prove this, we use knowledge of special biserial algebras \cite{WW,SW,BR87}.